Why does Psychology of Human Sexuality have the lowest average grade of any class in LSA?

 This is the first installment in a series of articles from The Michigan Daily that explore course evaluation and grade data at the University.
 To explore the data on your own, visit gradeguide.com.

-When one LSA junior signed up for Psychology 225: Psychology of Human Sexuality for semester, she did not realize she was about to take the course with the worst grade distribution in the entire college of LSA.
+When one LSA junior signed up for Psychology 225: Psychology of Human Sexuality, she did not realize she was about to take the course with the worst grade distribution in the entire college of LSA.

 The class has consistently produced a mean grade of C+ in the past two semesters in which the course was taught: the lowest average grade out of any class within LSA.
 The course has been taught over the last 9 years by Associate Psychology professor Terri Conley.
 It offers a broad introduction of the various aspects of human sexuality as well as its intersections with gender.